 Fly to Jackson, WY where you will be met and transferred to camp

-This Region typically draws with 2 point in the Special category and 3 points in the Regular category.
+This Region typically draws with three points in the Special category and four points in the Regular category.

 Call a WTA TAGS consultant today to talk about applying for this hunt.
 1-800-755-8247